dnth/dnth.github.io/content/portfolio/fastdup_manage_clean_curate/index.md

 {{< include_html "./content/portfolio/fastdup_manage_clean_curate/train_valid_similarity.html" >}}

 Note the **From** and **To** columns above now point `valid_set` and `train_set`.
-From the visualization above, we find various matching images from both datasets!

 {{< notice info >}}
-Upon careful observation, you'd notice two obvious issues:
+From the table above, we find the following issues:

 * Duplicate images in **different dataset** - On the top row, `21469.jpg` and `14341.jpg` are duplicates but they exist in `train_set` and `valid_set` respectively.